mustafarslan/coreapp/README.md

 # coreapp
-Simple Application for Angular 5 + NodeJS
+Simple FullStack Application with Angular 5, NodeJS and ExpressJS